symfony/symfony-docs/console/input.rst

     ;

 This option can be used in 3 ways: ``greet --yell``, ``greet --yell=louder``, and ``greet``.
-However, it's hard to distinguish between passing the option without a value (``greet --yell``) and not passing the option (``greet``).
+However, it is hard to distinguish between passing the option without a value (``greet --yell``) and not passing the option (``greet``).

 To solve this issue, you have to set the option's default value to ``false``::